marti-1/notebooks/math/on-algorithm.md

 # Algorithm

-Turing machine $\leq$ _algorithm_.
-If we assume the Church-Turing thesis to be true then Turing machine = algorithm.
+Turing machine $\rightarrow$ _algorithm_.
+If we assume the Church-Turing thesis to be true then algorithm $\rightarrow$ Turing machine.